-Symptoms of a female cat in heat, as we talked in our previous article, may not give you a guaranteed answer whether your cat is in season or not; however, symptomatic approach is mostly considered accurate enough to evaluate if your cat is in heat.
+Symptoms of a female cat in heat, as we talked in our previous article, may not give you a guaranteed answer whether your cat is in season or not; however, the symptomatic approach is mostly considered accurate enough to evaluate if your cat is in heat.

 IMPORTANT: any symptom described here can be a sign of something else.
 Please consult your veterinarian if in doubt.